Strafford CLE Webinar

 Defending Products Liability Failure to Equip Lawsuits: Claims, Defenses, Diffusing Reptile and Safetyism Tactics

-During this 90-minute CLE webinar hosted by Strafford, RumbergerKirk partners Steve Klein and Jens Ruiz will discuss defending product liability lawsuits asserting that a product was defective and unreasonably dangerous because it was not equipped with an available safety option or new technology.
-They will also address issues that arise when sophisticated purchasers elect not to buy an optional feature.
+During this 90-minute CLE webinar hosted by Strafford, RumbergerKirk partners Steve Klein and Jens Ruiz discussed defending product liability lawsuits asserting that a product was defective and unreasonably dangerous because it was not equipped with an available safety option or new technology.
+They also addressed issues that arise when sophisticated purchasers elect not to buy an optional feature.

 Description